 In the evening head out to Old Town for dinner and drinks for your final night in Dubrovnik.

-Eating and drinking during your long Weekend in Dubrovnik
+Eating and drinking during your 3 days in Dubrovnik

 One of the best things, for us anyway, about being abroad has to be trying different types of food and drink.
 Dubrovnik is obviously a seaside city, so you might be unsurprised to find out that the seafood here is incredible.
 There are so many places to go to experience this seafood, but some of our favourites in Old Town Dubrovnik had to be Posat and Gradska Kavana Arsenal.
 Both are fine dining restaurants that serves Mediterranean food and carefully selected wines.